 Hal Humphreys, CFE

 I am a private investigator with 30 years experience in research and analysis.
-I am a Certified Fraud Examiner, a certified general real estate appraiser, and a licensed private investigator.
+I am a certified general real estate appraiser, and a licensed private investigator.
+I am a retired member of the Association of Certified Fraud Examiners, CFE-Retired.
 My background is in due diligence for the financial industry.

 I’ve been a research specialist for years: Real estate research, appraisals, feasibility studies, internal audit, that kind of thing.
 I dipped a toe into the cold waters of journalism several years ago, mostly out of a love of words, language, and storytelling.
 I also happen to be somewhat of a gear hound.